nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 * Packet error rate
 * Intermodulation performance

-Test procedures are defined in the document `Bluetooth Low Energy RF PHY Test Specification`_: Document number RF-PHY.TS.p15
+Test procedures are defined in the document `Bluetooth® Low Energy RF PHY Test Specification <Bluetooth Low Energy RF PHY Test Specification>`_: Document number RF-PHY.TS.p15

 You can carry out conformance tests using dedicated test equipment, such as the Anritsu MT8852 or similar, with an nRF5 running the DTM sample set as device under test (DUT).